websockets/ws/doc/ws.md

 - `options` {Object}
   - `followRedirects` {Boolean} Whether or not to follow redirects.
 Defaults to `false`.
+  - `generateMask` {Function} The function used to generate the masking key.
+It takes a `Buffer` that must be filled synchronously and is called before a message is sent, for each message.
+By default the buffer is filled with cryptographically strong random bytes.
   - `handshakeTimeout` {Number} Timeout in milliseconds for the handshake request.
 This is reset after every redirection.
   - `maxPayload` {Number} The maximum allowed message size in bytes.